jonbra/MBV-INFx410/transcriptomics_exercise.md

 [Exercise 3](#3)

-### Do this first
+## Exercise 1 - Quality assessment of sequence data <a name="1"></a>
 First log onto Freebee and create a directory called `transcriptomics` and go inside it.

-## Exercise 1 - Quality assessment of sequence data <a name="1"></a>

 ### Get data